vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-online-2022-01-11.md

 [https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a)

 **Window users might get a message that Rtools is required.
-This shouldn't be neccesary, but you might need it for other packages.
+This shouldn't be necessary, but you might need it for other packages.
 It can be installed here:-**

 [https://cran.r-project.org/bin/windows/Rtools/](https://cran.r-project.org/bin/windows/Rtools/)